AllyT-MS/south-coast-summit-sci/README.md

 - Enforce MFA for users assigned the Password Administrators role.
 - The "Marketing" group should be allowed to work from anywhere but enforce MFA if not at a trusted location.
 - The "Finance Team" group -  These members can only log on from trusted locations.
+- Use an Identity Protection policy to enforce password change when any users risk level is set to Medium or High.
+If students cannot simulate a risk event to trigger this rule, then at least check that they have the policy configured on PIM.
+- Privileged Identity Management must be configured to assign the "Password Administrator" role to Julian Isla, but their default role is User as observed in their profile.-

 Helpful notes
 - When testing the conditional access policies, team members can impersonate the volunteer users.
 - Trusted locations defined with at least one IP address of a trusted location to sign in from.
 One of the public IP addresses of a team member is an example of a trusted location access.

-- Identity Protection policy setup to enforce password change when any users risk level is set to Medium or High.
-If students cannot simulate a risk event to trigger this rule, then at least check that they have the policy configured on PIM.

-- Privileged Identity Management configured to assign the "Password Administrator" role to Julian Isla, but their default role is User as observed in their profile.

 ## Challenge 3 - Compliance Manager